spcask/rsa-graph/README.md

 The image, [RSAGraph.png][PNG], in this directory is a screenshot of the graphical output by the Java program.

-I happened to find the screenshot of this graphical plot and its code while browsing my old screenshots on my system.
+I happened to find this 11 year old screenshot and the code while browsing my old files.
 The code and the screenshot were created in the year 2007.
-About 11 years later, I preserved these artifacts as a Git repo primarily for nostalgic reasons.
+I have preserved these artifacts as a Git repo primarily for nostalgic reasons.

 [JAVA]: RSAGraph.java
 [PNG]: RSAGraph.png